 - Immediately upon activating your dialogue, you will notice metrics in the Optimizer tab being updated when you access the page.
 Eager for more data?
 Head to the insights tab and set up some dialogue insights widgets or variant insights widgets for real-time analysis on your new dialogue!

 Add relevancy to your landing pages based on inbound campaign tracking URLs (set up a query string parameter listener, or use the configured utm_campaign profile property)

 Do something similar for new users (e.g. "First timer?
 Create an account and receive special offers!")

 Speak to the individual with profile property info!
-Any data that you've stored in profiles for your known and anonymous is available to be displayed back to the user.
+Any data that you've stored in profiles for your known and anonymous customers or visitors is available to be displayed back to them.
 Look for this icon while editing your dialogue content: